RayHightower/RayHightower.com/_posts/2020-01-27-intelligent-investors-real-estate-conference-2020-recap.markdown

 ### Where are Investors Investing?

 Where are investors investing?
 Two ways to answer that question: By geography, and by asset class.
-The IIREC organizers gathered informal data via a wall-sized map and a stack of Post-it® Notes, seen below.
+The IIREC organizers gathered informal data via a wall-sized map and a stack of sticky notes, seen below.

 <img src="/images/USA_investment_locations_2020.jpg" width="800" alt="USA Investment - Intelligent Investors Real Estate Conference 2020 - Los Angeles, CA, USA" title="USA Investment - Intelligent Investors Real Estate Conference 2020 - Los Angeles, CA, USA">